ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-lead-dev-london-2018.md

 <img class="image fit center" alt="The Eisenhower Matrix" src="/img/2018-06-27-Lead-Dev-London-2018/eisenhower.png">

 - Multitasking is an anti-pattern so write down all the things you need to do and keep a journal.
-- Turn of email notifications.
+- Turn off email notifications.
 Instead schedule short blocks during the day when you quickly check emails and schedule longer blocks at the end of the day where you tidy things up.
 - Get into the zone by blocking your calendar: dedicate time to specific things.
+- Make yourself a priority once in a while.
+It's not selfish, it's necessary.
 - Obsess with the things that matter!

 **Delegation**
-- Move away from "How can I get thing done?" to "How can this task/decision/goal get done?".
+- Move away from "How can I get things done?" to "How can this task/decision/goal get done?".
-- Not delegating properly is one of the biggest anti-patters, and limits the scaling your entire team because you become the bottleneck around decision making.
+- Not delegating properly is one of the biggest anti-patterns, and limits the scaling your entire team because you become the bottleneck around decision making.
 - Let things go!

 **Personal development & mental health**
 - Leading takes energy and often gets lonely.
 - If athletes get injured, they sit on the bench.
 Mental fatigue and burnout are issues that affects us more than we might think.
-- Excercise, medidate (tip: [Headspace](https://www.headspace.com/))), and read every day.
+- Excercise, medidate (tip: [Headspace](https://www.headspace.com/)), and read every day.

-> "Make yourself a priority once in a while.
-It's not selfish it's necessary." [@cmccarrick](https://twitter.com/cmccarrick){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}
+> "Your job as a manager is to make your team more badass." [@cmccarrick](https://twitter.com/cmccarrick){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}

 ## 'Go slow to go fast: building strong foundations for leadership' by [Alicia Liu](https://twitter.com/aliciatweet)

  <span class="image left"><img class="p-image" alt="Alicia Liu" src="/img/2018-06-27-Lead-Dev-London-2018/alicia-liu.jpg"></span>

-> "A gardener doesn't tell plants how to grow.
-A gardener creates the best environment for the plants to flourish.
-But you still need to know how to garden, and you need to know what to weed out.
-Leadership is about dealing with the unknowns." [@aliciatweet](https://twitter.com/aliciatweet){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}

-Alicia talked about how her own experiences where a rapid increase in job responsibilities in a rapidly growing startup led to an increase in stress, difficulty sleeping, and ultimately in depression.
+Alicia talked about how her own experiences where a rapid increase in job responsibilities in a rapidly growing startup led to an increase in stress, difficulty sleeping, and ultimately depression.
 She wrote a great [blogpost](https://betterhumans.coach.me/how-depression-made-me-a-morning-person-cda4889662ff) and gave an very inspiring talk about the tools she used to recover from depression and insomnia and how she became a better leader and manager.

 A lot of engineers are promoted into management because they're good engineers.
 Some people are naturally good at both but if you're good at engineering, it might actually be harder to develop management skills.
 Coding drains a lot of mental energy, while managing others requires lots of emotional energy.
-Being a good engineer doesn't makes you a good leader because information is not the same as knowledge.
+Being a good engineer doesn't make you a good leader because information is not the same as knowledge.
-You can't study to be a leader, you'll have to change and embrace discomfort to be a good leader.
+You can't study to be a leader, you'll have to change and embrace discomfort to become a good leader.
 Be humble by listening to others, being present with each person and regularly switching context is a hard thing to do.
 Focus first on form then speed.
 Mastering others is power, mastering yourself is true strenght.

+> "A gardener doesn't tell plants how to grow.
+A gardener creates the best environment for the plants to flourish.
+But you still need to know how to garden, and you need to know what to weed out.
+Leadership is about dealing with the unknowns." [@aliciatweet](https://twitter.com/aliciatweet){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}